secured lock Secured with SHA-256 Encryption

 EMS Response Time in Tennessee

-AreaTime of Crash to EMS NotificationEMS Notification to EMS ArrivalEMS Arrival at Scene to Hospital ArrivalTime of Crash to Hospital ArrivalTotal Fatal Crashes
+AreaTime of Crash to EMS NotificationEMS Notification to EMS ArrivalEMS Scene to Hospital ArrivalTime of Crash to Hospital ArrivalTotal Fatal Crashes

 Rural7 minutes12 minutes30 minutes50 minutes500